skillpub/collaboration/docs/config.md

 #### Slack Interactive Components (buttons)

-To use Interactive Components like buttons in Slack, you'll need to configure the Request URL.
+To use Interactive Components like buttons in Slack, you'll need to configure the Request URL (when you push the button Slack sends request to this URL).
+Skillpub supports only HTTP request, so better (for security reason) you configure HTTPS proxy wich recieve requests from Slack and forward them to Skillpub as http requests.

-- Head to your [app's settings page](https://api.slack.com/apps) and click the **Interactive Components** feature in the navigation menu.
-- Switch the Interactivity toggle to on.
-- Configure the Request URL: http://XXX.XXX.XXX.XXX:5000/slackaction, where XXX.XXX.XXX.XXX is public IP of your server where Skillpub is running.
+The default Skillpub web service to listen requests is http://[IP or domain]:5000/slackaction, where [IP or domain] is your server where Skillpub is running.
-- Click the Save Changes button.

 If you need to change default port (5000) do it as follow